zephir-lang/zephir-docs/en/_build/html/_sources/tutorial.txt

     $ zephir build

-Initially, and just for the first time, a set of internal commands are executed producing the code and configurations necessary to export this class to the PHP extension, if everything goes well you will see the following message at the end of the output:
+Initially, and only for the first time, a number of internal commands are executed producing the necessary code and configurations to export this class to the PHP extension, if everything goes well you will see the following message at the end of the output:

 .. code-block:: php